passcod/zarc/SPEC.md

 The offset in bytes from the start of the Zarc file to the first byte of the Zstandard frame header this entry describes.

-There MUST NOT be duplicate Frame Offsets in the Framelist.
+There MUST NOT be duplicate Frame Offsets in the Frame list.

 #### Key `1`: Frame Content Hash

 _Byte string._ **Mandatory.**

-The digest of the frame contents using the algorithm defined at the top level.
+The digest of the frame contents.

 Implementations MUST check that frame contents match this digest (unless "insecure" mode is used).